AMAN-GUPTA29/spendbuddy_flutterBudgetingApp/README.md

 1

    -Clone the complete Project
-   -open the cloned folder meal_flutterMobileApp and open project in code editior and run : flutter pub get
+   -open the cloned folder spendbuddy_flutterBudgetingApp and open project in code editior and run : flutter pub get
    -Now just run/build your app on emulator or mobile phone

 2